 Culture Shock – Now of course you should be prepared for a culture shock, otherwise what’s the point in travelling anywhere right?!

 Sometimes however, certain parts of the world can seem barbaric and just downright mean; take for example rural Vietnam, if you are one of these people that live and breathe for the rights of animals (luckily i’m not one of them), then you will have a nightmare strolling round a corner to find dogs heads where kebab skewers usually spin, or whole roasted cats, dogs and sometimes unnameable animals.
-Or Cambodians penchant for a turtle sandwich.
-I recently found the oppression of women in some of the stricter Islamic parts of the world quite tough to deal with, five year old girls in full hijab and robes in 35 degree heat whilst I looked on sweating out of every hole in shorts and a vest.
-But this is travel, seeing the world from another point of view, without Huffington post bias, or BBC rhetoric.
+There was also the Cambodians penchant for a turtle sandwich here and there, the less said about that the better, eeeshh.

 My personal way of dealing with the hard times on the road is in two parts; firstly, i’m not at work wishing my life away for two days of pleasure a week.
 And secondly, when something is going wrong, just know that you are at that moment in the story you will tell once all the dust has settled.
 We all know through heartbreak, loss and struggle that time truly is a great healer.
 Just tell yourself you’re in the story right this second, breath and plod on.
 The rewards far outweigh the obstacles.